devanshkv/bowser_slurm_tutorial/your_heimdall_fetch.md

 - First sample that the candidate spans
 - Last sample that the candidate spans

-Next step is to run `candcsvmaker.py` to convert these `.cand` files to a format which [`your`](https://github.com/thepetabyteproject/your) can read.
+The next step is to run `candcsvmaker.py` to convert these `.cand` files to a format which [`your`](https://github.com/thepetabyteproject/your) can read.
 Here is the help:
 ```
 usage: candcsvmaker.py [-h] [-v] [-o FOUT] -f FIN [FIN ...] -c HEIM_CANDS
                        [HEIM_CANDS ...] [-k CHANNEL_MASK_PATH] [-s SNR_TH]
                        [-dl DM_MIN_TH] [-du DM_MAX_TH] [-g CLUSTERSIZE_TH]

-Your heimdall candidate csv maker
+Your Heimdall candidate csv maker

 optional arguments:
   -h, --help            show this help message and exit